 No vista bests your life stretched out ahead,

-I'd give up more to have your world t
+I'd give up more to have your world to share.

 I left the flakes of gold on the river bed --